The Beaches in Phuket, Thailand

 Exploring the Beaches in Phuket

-Flying From Seam Reap to Phuket
+Flying From Siem Reap to Phuket

 There was an air of excitement on the plane as we approached Phuket, Thailand.
-The like-minded sun-seekers in the seats around us were leaning towards the windows spotting the beaches and islets below, with wide grins on their faces.
+The like-minded sun-seekers in the seats around us were leaning towards the windows, spotting the beaches and islets below, with wide grins on their faces.
 We were no different.

 Our favourite Phuket activity was Scooter rides to and from the many beaches

-Summed up in one short sentence; this part of Thailand is more affluent with fancy cars, a well-maintained highway network, brand-name stores, and much to my surprise, hardly any countryside to admire on the hour-long drive.
+Summed up in one short sentence, this part of Thailand is more affluent with fancy cars, a well-maintained highway network, brand-name stores, and, much to my surprise, hardly any countryside to admire on the hour-long drive.

 Staying Near Rawai Beach